Arbitrary high-fidelity binomial codes from multiphoton spin-boson interactions: Multiphoton spin-boson Hamiltonian

 \subsection{Time-evolved state of the MPJC Hamiltonian}

-Before proceeding, we summarize the key assumptions of our state preparation protocol, as introduced earlier: (i) the oscillator is initialized in a Fock state $\ket{n_1}$, while the qubit starts in an arbitrary superposition $\cos\theta\ket{g} + \sin\theta\ket{e}$); (ii) tunable access to MPJC interactions with arbitrary $m$ is available; and (iii) projective qubit measurements can be performed at chosen times during the evolution dictated by the target state.
-Notably, we will later show that employing a two-step generation protocol—rather than a single-step approach—can reduce the required value of $m$ by a factor of two, significantly easing experimental demands.
+Before proceeding, we summarize the key assumptions of our state preparation protocol, as introduced earlier: (i) the oscillator is initialized in a Fock state $\ket{n_1}$, while the qubit starts in an arbitrary superposition $\ket{\psi_q(\theta)}=\cos\theta\ket{g} + \sin\theta\ket{e}$); (ii) tunable access to MPJC interactions ($H_{\text{int}}$ in Eq.~\eqref{eqn_H_int}) with arbitrary $m$ is available; and (iii) projective qubit measurements can be performed at chosen times during the evolution dictated by the target state.
+Under these assumptions, the binomial target state preparation protocol can be succinctly summarized as Notably, we will later show that employing a two-step generation protocol—rather than a single-step approach—can reduce the required value of $m$ by a factor of two, significantly easing experimental demands.

 According to the first assumption, the initial joint state of the system can be written as

 where the notation is self-evident.
 It is important to emphasize that neither the standard JC Hamiltonian nor its multiphoton generalization (MPJC) can generate coherence within either subsystem if the joint system initially lacks coherence~\cite{laha_AdvQT_2023,laha_PRR_2024}.
 In the case of the spin, this is because $H_{\text{int}}$ merely rotates the Bloch vector trivially along the $z$-axis~\cite{laha_AdvQT_2023}.
 As we will demonstrate, initial coherence in the qubit (parametrized by the angle $\theta$) is essential for generating the desired superpositions in the oscillator.